DIV-18-GUP-0102/Python-Applications/Todo List/Readme.md

 3. Tasks will be displayed in a table format, showing the title, description, and time of creation.

-4. To delete a task, select it from the dropdown list under "Select task to delete" and click the corresponding button.
+4. Once a task is completed you can delete the task by selecting it from the dropdown list under "Select task to delete" and clicking the corresponding button.

 ## Features